 In this module you will cover the main legal requirements for housing, health and safety in privately rented housing, and understand the practical application of this knowledge.
 The syllabus will focus around:

 This module is highly interactive and you will be expected to invest at least 72 hours outside of the ‘formal’ teaching and learning sessions and work experience.
 You will complete formative assessments each week and actively participate during your local authority work experience which will be signed off by the employer.

 There are three parts of the summative assessment, each of which must receive a pass grade.

 We will release teaching and learning dates and mode as soon as possible.
 This module is likely to run after Easter 2021.

 This module course is only open to those who have achieved successful study at Undergraduate level (Level 6) or demonstrable equivalent.
 This module is suitable for a range of officers with skills and experience working within a local authority regulatory context, including trading standards, housing need, planning enforcement, building control as well as those already working in environmental health.

 Once the next available intake is confirmed you will be able to apply via this page.
 Please note before applying you will need to have secured a local authority work experience opportunity during which time you should actively participate in developing your coursework as detailed above.

-This module is no longer accepting applications.
-For further information, please contact the module leader Dr Jill Stewart.
+For further information and to be added to the waiting list, please contact the module leader Dr Jill Stewart.